Price: Starting at $699

 Apple once again didn’t include a charger, but that’s no surprise.
 Neither did the company upgrade the iPhone 13 mini’s charging speed, keeping the new phone at a 20W max wired.
 MagSafe is still here, which tops out at 15W.
 I would have liked to see the iPhone 13 mini get more competitive with its charging, especially as other phone makers push the limits of what’s possible.

-iPhone 13 mini review: Software and iOS 15
+iPhone 13 mini review: Software

 The iPhone 13 mini debuts with iOS 15, which is a pretty major update.
 It sports new features like tweaked notifications, Focus mode, FaceTime improvements and upgrades to many core apps such as Safari and Notes.
 We already have some excellent coverage on iOS 15, which I encourage you to check out so you can see exactly what’s new.

 Apple likes to keep the iOS experience as universal across devices as possible.
 Some of the older devices can’t do some of the new stuff due to hardware limitations, but iOS 15 on the iPhone 13 mini will feel basically the same as it does on the iPhone 12 mini.
+And with iOS 15.4, you can even use Face ID with a mask.

 Other than some of the iPhone 13-specific features like Photographic Styles and Cinematic Mode, there’s not a whole lot to say about the software experience on the iPhone 13 mini.
+However, developers continue to produce great apps for Apple's devices, and if you're new to the iPhone, we'd suggest grabbing the best apps for your new iPhone.

 iPhone 13 mini known problems